Browse Topic: Finishing

 AMS F Corrosion and Heat Resistant Alloys Committee

-This specification covers a corrosion- and heat-resistant nickel alloy in the form of welded and drawn tubing
+This specification covers a corrosion-resistant steel in the form of bars, wire, forgings, and forging stock.

 AMS F Corrosion and Heat Resistant Alloys Committee

 This document covers the performance requirements for solid dry film lubricants, air dried or heat cured, for use in aerospace applications.
-These lubricants are intended to prevent galling, and may be capable of remaining effective for extended periods of time after exposure to extreme environmental conditions
+These lubricants are intended to prevent galling, and may be capable of remaining effective for extended periods of time after exposure to extreme environmental conditions.

 E-25 General Standards for Aerospace and Propulsion Systems